-Based on the reverse engineering report, we designed a MWO replica that closely matches the specifications of the Lakhovsky’s original Multiple Wave Oscillator BV2 device.
-Modelling of all design elements of Multiwave Oscillator is done using 3D CAD software.
-That enables us to promptly modify the design to address real-life problems encountered during machining and assembly process immediately.
-All electrical key components like contactors, high voltage capacitors, high voltage transformer, high voltage wiring etc. we select in such a way to ensure at least twice the nominal rating necessary for reliable operation of the device, thus extending the lifetime of the components.
+Based on the reverse engineering report, we produced a Lakhovsky Multiple Wave Oscillator replica that closely matches the specifications of Lakhovsky’s original Multiple Wave Oscillator BV2 device.
+Modelling of all design elements of Multiple Wave Oscillator is done using 3D CAD software.
+That enables us to promptly modify the design to address real-life problems encountered during the machining and assembly process immediately.
+All electrical components such as contactors, high voltage capacitors, a high voltage transformer and high voltage wiring we select in such a way to ensure at least twice the nominal rating necessary for reliable operation of the device, thus extending the lifetime of the components.

 The historical device was practically never used in excessive power output, and effluvia were deemed detrimental to the proper operation of the device (as it turns out with good reason).
 We decided to employ protective circuitry and also to limit maximum output power to within values that were historically used in treatments of patients.
-In such a way, longevity of the components is ensured, and the device operates within the standard parameters that were originally used in historical treatments of patients.
-It is possible to re-adjust the circuitry to allow for maximum power output but we do not see any rational reason for doing so.
+In such a way, the longevity of the components is ensured, and the device operates within the standard parameters that were used in historical treatments of patients.
+It is possible to re-adjust the circuitry to allow for maximum power output, but we do not see any rational reason for doing so.

 Based on our experience, we continue to improve on the mechanical design, machining procedures and even aesthetics of Multiple Wave Oscillator replicas that we produce.